jkirsteins/vgfblog/content/post/2019-29-12-speccing-out-the-budget-model.md

 ## First draft evaluation

 This design imposes some constraints:

 - it assumes that users want a budget aligned to monthly boundaries;
-- it requires me to generate these budget category items for each month in advance.
-If I fail to do so, the budget breaks (all the categories disappear).

-I'm not comfortable with either of these assumptions.
+- these budget categories must exist in the database for each month we care about.

+The first one is an assumption about user behaviour.
+[These are usually incorrect](https://xkcd.com/1172/).

+The second constraint seems brittle.
+Luckily, it naturally disappears, as the model is refactored to support flexible boundaries.

 On the plus side, there is an interesting benefit from this structure, which my final approach lacks: the budget can change structures midway through.
 You can add a budget category in February that you did not have in January.